chenxingqiang/jax-ml/doc/modules/ensemble.rst

 Random forests and other randomized tree ensembles
 ===================================================

-The :mod:`sklearn.ensemble` module includes two averaging algorithms based on randomized :ref:`decision trees <tree>`: the RandomForest algorithm and the Extra-Trees method.
+The :mod:`xlearn.ensemble` module includes two averaging algorithms based on randomized :ref:`decision trees <tree>`: the RandomForest algorithm and the Extra-Trees method.
 Both algorithms are perturb-and-combine techniques [B1998]_ specifically designed for trees.
 This means a diverse